windstonp/Twick/README.md

     - [x] created tests of the twick controller and it's trait ✔️.
     - [x] created tests of followable trait ✔️.
     - [x] created tests for the login and register method ✔️.
-- [ ] Add websocket to make the twick interation realtime ❌.
+- [ ] Add websocket to make the twick interation with user realtime ❌.
 - [ ] Create an better UI for the home page ❌.